Difference Between Direct and Indirect Tax in India 2024

 To conclude, direct and indirect taxes play an important role in the growth of the economy and form a major source of revenue for the government.
 As responsible citizens, we must be aware of our tax liability, the difference between direct tax and indirect tax and various taxes levied on earnings as well as goods and services.
 Also, individuals can take advantage of tax deductions available under income tax provisions.

-Invest in top mutual fund schemes through Rupeezy Invest.
+Invest in top mutual fund schemes through Rupeezy.
 Select top performers in a click and set up lumpsum investments or SIPs.
 Use data analytics features and select the best funds for your investment goals.

 FAQs